AnoukSmet/Dog-Health-Tracker/README.md

 The logs were being sorted incorrectly because of this.
 See [Bugs](#bugs) for the solution to this problem.

 For some of my friends/family who have tested the website, it was not very clear what was the difference between the 2 + buttons.
-Therefor I have updated the add dog button to display a dog icon with a plus and the add log button, I changed to a playlist_add icon.
+Therefore I have updated the add dog button to display a dog icon with a plus and the add log button, I changed to a playlist_add icon.
 This to improve the user experience and prevent confusion for the user.

 * **Result**